 Our professional staff have extensive knowledge and experience providing consumer-centred employment services for individuals with disabilities.
 We also have a wealth of experience to offer employers wishing to hire and accommodate an individual with a disability.

 If you are considering retraining for your next career, you may be eligible for funding to assist with your training costs.
-Your Work Link Case Manager can assess your eligibility and suitability for one of two possible options:
+Your Work Link Case Manager can assess your eligibility and suitability for the Second Career program (Ministry of Training, Colleges and Universities) and assist you with the completion and submission of your application.

-For those who are job searching, funding may also be available for hiring incentives such as Wage Subsidies or Work Experience agreements.
-Please speak to your Case Manager for more information.
+Funding may also be available for hiring incentives such as Wage Subsidies, to help employers offset the costs of initial training periods etc. Please speak to your Case Manager for more information.

 Customer Service Charter